gabedoyle/seetweet/README.md

 Mapping Tweets
 ==============

-Mapping is performed by the R portion of the code.
-Description of this code to come.
+Mapping is performed by the R portion of the code, with functions in seetweetfns220.R.
+A sample run plotting *y'all* usage is performed by sample.R (with data in the sample/ directory).
+An overview of the R functions is given in R-README.txt.